 The Special Services School District believes that we are "Partners in Learning" with parents/guardians.
-Parents/guardians are strongly encouraged to become involved in the parent group.
+Parents/guardians are strongly encouraged to become involved in the District Special Education Parent Advisory Group.
+Please contact Dr. Downs with questions regarding the group (bdowns@burlcoschools.org).